-Academic Staff consists of Department Chairs1, single-discipline and interdisciplinary Program Directors; the Associate Dean of the Faculty for Personnel, Development, and Diversity; the Associate Dean of the Faculty for Infrastructure, Sustainability, and Civic Engagement, -the Associate Dean of the Faculty for Academic Policy and Advising1, the Registrar and the Director of Institutional Research - that is, all those reporting directly to the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs and to the Associate Deans of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of Academic Technologies1, the Director of the UWW Program In monthlyquarterly meetings, information of direct relevance to academic programs is shared.
-Academic Staff serves to advise the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs regarding programs and policies in or pertaining to academic affairs at the College.
+Academic Staff consists of Department Chairs; single-discipline and interdisciplinary Program Directors; the Associate Dean of the Faculty for Personnel, Development, and Diversity; the Associate Dean of the Faculty for Infrastructure, Sustainability, and Civic Engagement; the Associate Dean of the Faculty for Academic Policy and Advising; the Registrar; and the Director of Institutional Research - that is, all those reporting directly to the Dean of the Faculty/Vice President for Academic Affairs and to the Associate Deans of the Faculty - as well as others whose work is directly in support of academic programs and Residencies; and the Director of the MALS Program.
+In quarterly meetings, information of direct relevance to academic programs is shared.
+Academic Staff serves to advise the Dean of the Faculty/Vice President for Academic the Dean of the Faculty/Vice President for Academic affairs regarding programs and policies in or pertaining to academic affairs at the College.

-V. THE DEAN OF THE FACULTYC.
-The Associate Dean of the Faculty for Personnel, Development, Development, and Diversity
+C. The Associate Dean of the Faculty for Personnel, Development, and Diversity

-The Associate-Dean of the Faculty for Personnel, Development, and Diversity (DOF) is appointed by the Vice President for Academic Affairs and is responsible for all matters assigned by the Vice President for Academic Affairs and is responsible for all matters assigned by the Vice President for Academic Affairs of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty (subject to the approval of the Dean of the Faculty/Vice President for Academic AffairsVPAA), conferring with the Faculty Development Committee on sabbatical leaves, and making recommendations to the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs where appropriate, faculty and curriculum development, and the administration of all interdisciplinary programs.
-The DOFAssociate Dean of the Faculty for Personnel, Development, and Diversity also works with the Committee on Appointments, Promotions and Tenure in its deliberations of promotion and tenure cases and consults with the CAPT on other personnel matters as needed.
+The Associate Dean of the Faculty for Personnel, Development, and Diversity is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), conferring with the Faculty Development Committee on sabbatical leaves, and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs where appropriate, faculty and curriculum development, and the administration of all interdisciplinary programs.
+The Associate Dean of the Faculty for Personnel, Development, and Diversity also works with the Committee on Appointments, Promotions, and Tenure-CAPT in its deliberations of promotion and tenure cases and consults with the-CAPT on other personnel matters as needed.

-The Director of Intercultural Studies, the Faculty Network Facilitator and the Director of the Off-Campus Study and Exchange report directly to the Associate Dean of the Faculty for Personnel, Development, and Diversity.
+The Director of Intercultural Studies, the Faculty Network Facilitator and the Director of Off-Campus Study and Exchanges report directly to the Associate Dean of the Faculty for Personnel, Development, and Diversity.